crystallabs/crysterm/documentation/positioning.md

 When rleft, rtop, rright or rbottom are set, the following takes place:

-If the desired value is identical to the old value, the function exits.
+In Blessed, if the desired value is identical to the old value, the function exits.

 If the desired value is not identical to the old value (which is stored in `self.position.*`), Blessed does the following: